Close Menu

 Alternatives to Traditional Checks

 There are viable alternatives to paper checks that still allow payment with a record.
 Money orders, cashier’s checks, and electronic transfers can replace checks depending on the situation.
-Each alternative has different costs, processing times, and levels of security.
+Each alternative has different costs, processing times, and security levels.

 Money orders are inexpensive and useful for non-bank payees, while cashier’s checks are more secure for larger transactions but come with higher fees.
 For recurring payments, setting up an electronic bank transfer or ACH can be cheaper and more convenient than writing checks each time.